mldbai/mldb/Building-OSX.md

 ## Check out MLDB

-We first get MLDB from it's Git repository.
+We first get MLDB from its Git repository.
 There are two ways to do it, depending upon if your machine is authenticated via its SSH key with GitHub (if you're not sure, choose the first).

 ### 1: If you're not on GitHub or your machine isn't authenticated via its SSH key (anyone)